beego/beedoc/en-US/mvc/controller/router.md

     )
     ```

-The methods below are methods for the`*Namespace` object.
-It is not recommended.
-They have the same functionality as the methods with `NS`.
-But the methods list above with `NS` are more elegant and easier to read.
+The methods below are for the`*Namespace` object and are not recommended.
+They have the same functionality as methods with `NS`, but are less elegant and harder to read.

 - Cond(cond namespaceCond)

-	if the namespaceCond return true will run this namespace,unwise won't run
+	if the namespaceCond return true will run this namespace.

 - Filter(action string, filter FilterFunc)